vinarius/full-stack-cognito-template/README.md

 To generate a session token I have created a script.
 To use the script to create a named profile appending `-token`, invoke the npm script aws-token in the format: `npm run aws-token {profile} {token}`

 ```
-npm run aws-token sigsee-dev 123456
+npm run aws-token myalias-dev 123456
 ```
 This will produce the following output:

 ```
-Set session token in profile sigsee-dev-token, expires 10/17/2021 01:10 EDT
+Set session token in profile myalias-dev-token, expires 10/17/2021 01:10 EDT
 ```

-This command (if your mfa token is valid) will create the named profile sigsee-dev-token for you.
+This command (if your mfa token is valid) will create the named profile myalias-dev-token for you.

-The script inserts the valid token into our `~/.aws/credentials` on the `sigsee-dev-token` alias.
+The script inserts the valid token into our `~/.aws/credentials` on the `myalias-dev-token` alias.

 If you would rather not use this utility, you can [use the aws cli](https://docs.aws.amazon.com/cli/latest/reference/sts/get-session-token.html):